 During the project funding phase, the CEDIFOR innovation strategy will be immediately demonstrated at DIPF regarding support for three educational research projects.
 As a key provider of research and information infrastructures in education, DIPF pursues a transdisciplinary and also national support for educational research within the joint eHumanities project.

-Supported Research Projects are:
+Supported Research Projects were:

 - Forschungskapazitäten für die qualitative Forschung durch Kollaboration und semantische Auszeichnung (in cooperation with Goethe-Universität, Frankfurt)